alexwalterbos/jarvis/README.md

 ## Hub
 Hub is Jarvis' component responsible for processing requests by a client, for example to send a codeword.
-It consists of a [Dropwizard](http://www.dropwizard.io/) setup that provides a RESTful API to communicate with.
+It consists of a [Dropwizard](http://www.dropwizard.io/) setup that provides:

+* A RESTful API to handle HTTP requests
+* A database, handled via Hibernate
+* Injection of dropwizard components such as resources
+* A (currently underused) test suite

 ## Antenna
 Antenna provides an interface to a GPIO header using [Pi4J](http://pi4j.com/).